Madipally

-Madipally is a nearly 400-year-old village in the Mahabubabad district of the Indian state of telangana.
+Madipally is a village in the Mahabubabad district of the Indian state of Telangana.
 It is 6 km from Thorrur, which is about 60 km from Warangal.
 It is 125 km from Hyderabad.
+The village is said to be nearly 400-year-old.

+In April 2017, Kakatiya Urban Development Authority (KUDA) chairman Marri Yadav Reddy announced that a mega township would be developed on 180 acres of land at Madipally.
+In 2016, a proposed Hyderabad Public School was shifted from Madipally to Elkurthi.